awsdocs/amazon-eks-user-guide/doc_source/eks-using-tags.md

 + For each resource, each tag key must be unique, and each tag key can have only one value\.
 + Maximum key length – 128 Unicode characters in UTF\-8
 + Maximum value length – 256 Unicode characters in UTF\-8
 + If your tagging schema is used across multiple AWS services and resources, remember that other services may have restrictions on allowed characters\.
-Generally allowed characters are: letters, numbers, and spaces representable in UTF\-8, and the following characters: \+ \- = \. \_ : / @\.
+Generally allowed characters are: letters, numbers, spaces representable in UTF\-8, and the following characters: \+ \- = \. \_ : / @\.
-+ Tag keys and values are case\-sensitive\.
++ Tag keys and values are case sensitive\.
-+ Don't use `aws:`, `AWS:`, or any upper or lowercase combination of such as a prefix for either keys or values as it is reserved for AWS use\.
++ Don't use `aws:`, `AWS:`, or any upper or lowercase combination of such as a prefix for either keys or values, as it is reserved for AWS use\.
 You can't edit or delete tag keys or values with this prefix\.
-Tags with this prefix do not count against your tags per resource limit\.
+Tags with this prefix do not count against your tags\-per\-resource limit\.

 ## Working with Tags Using the Console<a name="tag-resources-console"></a>